 Why Animals Do The Thing is a freelance science education effort composed of two partner websites that is dedicated to providing the public with accurate, unbiased information about "everything animals."
 WADTT exists because the public deserves education done in accessible language, informed by inter-disciplinary dialogue and current scientific content - and to trusted to draw their own informed conclusions when provided with facts.

-The blog has a public following of over 38,000, and capitalizes on the nested comment mechanic of tumblr’s platform to share animal information widely.
+The blog has over 45,000 subscribers, and capitalizes on the nested comment mechanic of Tumblr’s platform to share animal information widely.
 The tumblr was the original incarnation of Why Animals Do The Thing wand was created to increase the general public’s breadth of animal-related knowledge and teach them to think critically about situations that involve animals.
-Topics covered by the blog vary according to community interest and engagement, but frequently touch on subjects such as the basics of animal behavioral science, current animal management best practices, [insert here], the effects of anthropomorphism.
+Topics covered by the blog vary according to community interest and engagement, but frequently touch on subjects such as the basics of animal behavioral science, current animal management best practices, and the effects of anthropomorphism.
 The tumblr has created a community that actively collaborates on interdisciplinary dialogue to facilitate effective and accessible education.

 The website hosts long-form writing addressing a variety of animal-related topics in more depth than the tumblr, and provides a platform for hosting academic and professional works.

 Rachel Garner has known she wanted a career with animals since early childhood, when she started learning to train dogs.
 While pursuing a degree in animal behavior and interning at multiple AZA facilities, she discovered a love of teaching as well.
 She has prior professional experience in zookeeping, visitor education, animal shelter behavioral assessment, animal management in a hospital setting, and more,